Coiot/cbr-main/src/albums/s2/episode20part3.md

 - scene_number: 34
   scene_title: "When Two Becomes Three"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene34.jpg
   narration: "<p>And I presume that was when Ferdinand finally surrendered Salerno, Campobasso and yes, Herakleopolis.
-What you see in this slide is all that remains of the "Three Sicilian States".
+What you see in this slide is all that remains of the “Three Sicilian States.”
 Their chances of surviving the impending storm may have just faded away.</p>"
 - scene_number: 35
   scene_title: "An Open Invitation"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene35.jpg